 - The changes on the voice helped me more in visualizing the story.

 Then use those notes in making your review.
 Organize them first on how you want your review to be structured before expanding or explaining each one on the notes.
-By structure, what I mean is do you want to start your review with a short recap about what the story is all about then followed by what you think about the story, what do you like or dislike on it, and will you recommend this book or do you want it to start with how you feel about the book then followed by anything how you want it to be written?
-After doing that, I expand or explain each notes especially on the part as to why I like or dislike the story or some elements from it like the characters, the plot, the writing style, the voice used in the story, the world-building, etc. Actually, you can expand or explain them first before organizing them into a whole review but it’s up to you on how you’ll do it.
+By structure, what I mean is do you want to start your review with a short recap of what the story is all about then followed by what you think about the story, what do you like or dislike about it, and will you recommend this book or do you want it to start with how you feel about the book then followed by anything how you want it to be written?
+After doing that, I expand or explain each note especially on the part as to why I like or dislike the story or some elements from it like the characters, the plot, the writing style, the voice used in the story, the world-building, etc. Actually, you can expand or explain them first before organizing them into a whole review but it’s up to you on how you’ll do it.

 If you’re done, just polish and check your review for possible errors in either grammar or spellings.
-Also make sure that you never attack the author in case it is a negative review because you are reviewing the book not the author, okay?
+Also make sure that you never attack the author in case it is a negative review because you are reviewing the book, not the author, okay?
 Another thing to remember is to avoid any spoilers or if you really want to have it on your review, please limit what you’ll say there or use a spoiler tag to cover the part where spoilers will be shown and just let the readers click it if they want to see it.
 One more is to never ever lie in your reviews and always make sure that you’re being HONEST on it.
 Never write reviews that would just make the publisher or the author happy and like you.
-Last one is to make your own voice and style when writing the review, it’s okay to copy the other bloggers’ way of writing the review if you’re a newbie but having your own where you can write it comfortably will be much easier and amazing for you.
+The last one is to make your own voice and style when writing the review, it’s okay to copy the other bloggers’ way of writing the review if you’re a newbie but having your own where you can write it comfortably will be much easier and amazing for you.